keithalewis/papers/probability.md

 email: kal@kalx.net
 classoption: fleqn
 abstract: |
-	This short note collects salient facts about probability theory.
+	This note collects salient facts about probability theory.
 ...

 Probability is an extension of logic.
 Instead of propositions being either true or false a degree of belief can be specified for events occurring.
-All probabilities are based on information and different people may have different degrees of belief.
+All probabilities are based on models of available information and different people may have different degrees of belief.
 However, as the amount of information increases, probabilities should converge.